 Attend a Regional Conference

 Each region generally holds a regional conference every year.
-These student-friendly conferences are typically shorter and tend to be more relaxed than the annual conference.
-They are also in your region, which makes it easier and cheaper to attend!
+These student-friendly conferences are typically shorter and tend to be more relaxed than the AASP Annual Conference.
+They are at a more local level, which makes it easier and more affordable to attend!
 This is a great time to network with students and professors in your region.

 Prepare Your Application Materials

 The earlier you start this process, the better.
-At the minimum, you will need a personal statement (or goals statement), CV, and letters of recommendation.
+At a minimum, you need a personal statement (or goals statement), CV, and letters of recommendation.
 Some programs will also ask for a writing sample.
-Use your academic advisor and career services center to help you craft a good application.
+Use your academic advisor and career services center to help craft a good application.

 Application fees are usually around $50 per program.
 GRE scores, official transcripts, and sending things priority mail costs money, too.
 Plan on spending at minimum $80 per program.
 The costs add up quickly, so if you can set aside money ahead of time, do it.